Project Mathematics!: Sines and Cosines, Part II (Trigonometry)

-Explains the law of sines and cosines how they relate to sides and angles of a triangle.
+This module explains the law of sines and cosines how they relate to sides and angles of a triangle.
 The module also gives some real life examples of their use.

 Sines and Cosines, Part III (Addition formulas)

-Describes the addition formulas of sines and cosines and discusses the history of Ptolemy's Almagest.
+This module describes the addition formulas of sines and cosines and discusses the history of Ptolemy's Almagest.
 It also goes into details of Ptolemy's Theorem.
 Animation shows how sines and cosines relate to harmonic motion.

 Polynomials

-How polynomials can approximate sines and cosines.
-Includes information about cubic splines in design engineering.
+This module explain how polynomials can approximate sines and cosines.
+It also includes information about cubic splines in design engineering.

 The Tunnel of Samos

-How did the ancients dig the Tunnel of Samos from two opposite sides of a mountain in 500 BCE?
+This module dives into the question of how the ancients dug the Tunnel of Samos from two opposite sides of a mountain in 500 BCE.
 And how were they able to meet under the mountain?
-Maybe they used geometry and trigonometry.
+The module describes that it maybe possible; they used geometry and trigonometry.

 Early History of Mathematics

-Reviews some of the major developments in mathematical history.
+This module reviews some of the major developments in mathematical history.

 Production

-The Project Mathematics! series was created and directed by Tom M. Apostol and James F. Blinn, both from the California Institute of Technology.
 The project was originally titled Mathematica but was changed to avoid confusion with the mathematics software package.
-A total of four full-time employees and four part-time employees produce the episodes with help from several volunteers.
+A total of four full-time employees and four part-time employees produced the episodes with help from several volunteers.
 Each episode took between four and five months to produce.
 Blinn headed the creation of the computer animation used in each episode, which was done on a network of computers donated by Hewlett-Packard.